Shawn-H-Wang/SEHOTN/README.md

-# USETFN
+# SETFN
-Source code of our new work "Unsupervised Self-Expressive Tensor Fusion Network for Hyperspectral Image Super Resolution"
+Source code of our new work "Self-Expressive Tensor Fusion Network for Hyperspectral Image Super Resolution"